-Global Postural Re-education (RPG® – Rééducation Posturale Globale) is a physiotherapy method developed in 1980 by Philippe Souchard, a French physiotherapist.
+Global Postural Re-education (GPR® – Rééducation Posturale Globale) is a physiotherapy method developed in 1980 by Philippe Souchard, a French physiotherapist.

 Injuries, frequent repetition of movements required to perform everyday tasks and work- and sports-related activities, and maintaining postures for extended periods of time, cause muscle fibres to shorten, making them more resistant to stretching.
 Muscles that become retracted in this way hinder movement, modify posture, and create imbalances in joints.
 This results in pain, inflammation, compression in joints, loss of range of motion, tendinitis, and muscle tears.

-As RPG® treatment lengthens muscle fibres, it can be used to treat morphological deformities, restricted range of motion, and muscle, joint, vertebral disc and ligament pain.
+As GPR® treatment lengthens muscle fibres, it can be used to treat morphological deformities, restricted range of motion, and muscle, joint, vertebral disc and ligament pain.

 How is it that we are bipeds?
 With such a small support polygon?
 It’s absolutely amazing!
 In fact, it’s so amazing that it’s not surprising that such complexity comes at a price!
 And the price to pay are the disorders that we are prone to.

-This documentary was produced by the Spanish RPG® Association.
+This documentary was produced by the Spanish GPR® Association.

 Sign up for our newsletter